EzekielWachira/Tripitaca/README.md

 - Material3, Gson, Dagger Hilt, Jetpack DataStore, Google Maps, Firebase Auth, ViewModel, Coil Compose.
 - Thanks to the open-source community for inspiration and contributions.

----

-Feel free to further modify and customize this template based on your project's unique aspects.
-Good luck with your Tripitaca project!